 ChoicePoint Is a Telehealth MAT Clinic in NJ That Accepts All Insurance Programs

-Alcohol and opioid use disorder has become a significant public health issue in current times.
+Alcohol and opioid use disorder has become a significant public health issue.
 While these issues should not be taken lightly and left untreated, a study showed that 90% of people who need addiction treatment do not receive it.
-To make things easier for you, ChoicePoint not only accepts all commercial insurances but also provides Telehealth addiction treatment programs right in your living room.
+To make things easier for you, ChoicePoint accepts all commercial insurances and provides Telehealth addiction treatment programs right in your living room.

-Our MAT Clinic is specifically designed to help you to reclaim and live an addiction-free life.
+Our MAT Clinic is designed to help you reclaim and live an addiction-free life.
 Our Medication-Assisted Addiction Treatment Program may offer you the benefits:

 - ChoicePoint provides Alcohol and opioid addiction treatment using Vivitrol.
 Our MAT program can help minimize withdrawal symptoms and offer you a speedy recovery.

-- Along with supervised medications, we also provide addiction counseling and addiction therapy services.
+- Along with supervised medications, we provide addiction counseling and therapy services.
 Our highly specialized doctors combine Vivitrol with effective counseling sessions to prevent relapse in the future.

-- With gas prices on the rise in NJ, you can receive addiction treatment through our Telehealth services from anywhere.
+- With rising gas prices in NJ, you can receive addiction treatment through our Telehealth services from anywhere.
 As a result, you will receive quality addiction treatment and save traveling time.